Teklemuz/airbnb-clone-project/README.md

   #### Importance of a user-friendly design in a booking system

       A user-friendly design provides a seamless experience and increases user satisfaction.
 It makes navigation intuitive, and ensures users can easily book properties.
 A well-designed, responsive platform builds trust and encourages repeat usage, leading to higher retention and engagement.

  #### Project Roles and Responsibilities

 **Project Manager**: The Project Manager is the leader of the project.
 They are responsible for planning, executing, and closing projects.
     Key Responsibilities:
 - Oversee project progress and ensure milestones are met.
--Facilitate communication within the team.
+- Facilitate communication within the team.
 - Manage project timelines, budget, and resources.
 - Identify and mitigate risks.
 - Serve as the primary point of contact for stakeholders.

    **Frontend Developers**: Frontend developers focus on the client-side of the application, ensuring a smooth and engaging user experience.
        Key Responsibilities:
-    -Implement UI/UX designs using HTML, CSS, and JavaScript.
+    - Implement UI/UX designs using HTML, CSS, and JavaScript.
     - Develop React components and integrate them with backend APIs.
     - Ensure the application is responsive and performs well on various devices.
     - Collaborate with designers to create visually appealing interfaces.
     - Optimize the application for maximum speed and scalability.

    **Backend Developers**: Backend developers work on the server-side of the application, managing data and ensuring seamless communication between the server and the frontend.
        Key Responsibilities:
     - Develop and maintain server-side logic using languages such as Python, Node.js, or Java.
     - Design and manage databases.
     - Create and maintain APIs for frontend integration.